bahailu-abera/alx-low_level_programming/0x15-file_io/README.md

             //statements inside the function
 	    }
-##########A system call is a function provided by the kernel to enter kernel mode to access a resource while a function call is a request made by a program or script that execute a predetermined function.
+###### system call is a function provided by the kernel to enter kernel mode to access a resource while a function call is a request made by a program or script that execute a predetermined function.
 Thus, this is the main difference between system call and function call.

-#########Also, another difference between system call and function call is the [context switching](https://en.wikipedia.org/wiki/Context_switch).
+###### Also, another difference between system call and function call is the [context switching](https://en.wikipedia.org/wiki/Context_switch).
 Context switching occurs in system calls; however, there is no context switching occurrence in function calls.

-#############System calls allow the program to access memory or a hardware resource from the kernel while function calls help to pass the control to a specific function and to execute the defined task.
+###### System calls allow the program to access memory or a hardware resource from the kernel while function calls help to pass the control to a specific function and to execute the defined task.
 Hence, this is the functional difference between system call and function call.